Use Parental Control Router to Limit Kid's Internet Usage

-Whether your child is two years old or 16, it’s so easy for your child to click on something they thought they wanted to see, but it takes them to something completely inappropriate and potentially even dangerous.
+Whether your child is three years old or 16, it’s so easy for your child to click on something they thought they wanted to see, but it takes them to something completely inappropriate and potentially even dangerous.

 Step #1 - Open your phone or computer’s web browser.

-Step #2 - In the URL bar of your browser, type ‘192.168.1.1,’ or search online for the appropriate IP address.
+Step #2 - In your browser's URL bar, type ‘192.168.1.1,’ or search online for the appropriate IP address.

 Step #3 - Enter your admin username and password.
-This can be found in your manual, or on the back of your router control.
+This can be found in your manual or on the back of your router control.